[email protected]

 3. Court Order: An aggrieved party can apply to the court to remove the caution if it is preventing lawful dealings on the land.

-Abuse of Cautions
+Abuse of Land Cautions in Kenya

 Cautions must be lodged in good faith.
 If a caution is lodged without a valid reason, it may lead to legal penalties.
 Cautions filed maliciously or to delay legitimate land transactions may expose the cautioner to damages.